frontboat/TokenFlowLoot/README.md

 ## Realms Ecosystem Overview

-The Realms ecosystem consists of the following components:
+The Realms ecosystem consists but is not limited to the following components:

 1. **Realms (L1)**: A collection of tokenized land grids, primarily used in the game Eternum.
 Realms were minted on L1 but will be deployed on Starknet in the future.
 2. **Starknet Realms World**: The ecosystem on Starknet, including the Autonomous World and Bibliotheca DAO etc etc. Bibliotheca DAO governs the actions and roadmaps in this project.